Hannah Rowe, MA, CCC-SLP

-Hannah Rowe is Doctoral Student Research Fellow in the Speech and Feeding Disorders Lab (SFDL) under the direction of Dr. Jordan Green.
+Hannah Rowe is a Doctoral Student Research Fellow in the Speech and Feeding Disorders Lab (SFDL) under the direction of Dr. Jordan Green.
 Her research in the SFDL is part of her studies as a student in the PhD in Rehabilitation Sciences program at MGH Institute of Health Professions.

 Prior to beginning the program, Hannah completed her clinical fellowship in speech-language pathology at a pediatric private practice.

-BA, Psychology, Dartmouth College, Hanover, NH
+- BA, Psychology, Dartmouth College, Hanover, NH

-MA, Speech-Language Pathology, George Washington University, Washington, DC
+- MA, Speech-Language Pathology, George Washington University, Washington, DC

 Presentations